hypercore-protocol/p2p-multiwriter-with-autobase/readme.md

-# Building Collaborative P2P Applications with Hypercore
+# Building Collaborative P2P Applications with Autobase

 Welcome to our workshop on building collaborative, peer-to-peer applications!
 We're the team behind the [Hypercore Protocol](https://hypercore-protocol.org), a suite of Node.js modules for building data-intensive P2P applications.